oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 But it has not issued any warnings about the `unpack`.
 The `fetch_method` is never invoked.

-It is good to use preflight checking before you upload files.
+It is good to use preupload checking before you upload files.
 It can make debugging easier.